Learn something new every day

 L-Lysine is linked to the production of carnitine.
 Carnitine converts fatty acids into energy, which in turn reduces cholesterol in the bloodstream.
 Lysine has also been used to treat cold sores.

-Several studies were completed to test the effectiveness of taking L-Lysine supplements on a regular basis to control cold sore and genital herpes outbreaks.
+Several studies were completed to test the effectiveness of taking these supplements on a regular basis to control cold sore and genital herpes outbreaks.
 These studies had mixed results.
 While some groups concluded that this supplement prevented outbreaks, other studies showed that the Lysine supplements had no effect on the duration or timing of outbreaks.

 Since it is connected to the production of collagen, athletes sometimes take lysine supplements.
 Collagen builds connective tissues and helps the human body maintain lean muscle tissue and burn fat.
 No major studies support this use of the lysine supplement.